awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/sagemaker.rst

 Launch the partition job on Amazon SageMaker
 ---------------------------------------------

-For this example, we'll use a SageMaker cluster with 2 ``ml.t3.xlarge`` instances In this tutorial, we assume the data is already ready on an AWS S3 bucket.
+For this example, we'll use a SageMaker cluster with 2 ``ml.t3.xlarge`` instances.
+We assume the data is already ready on an AWS S3 bucket.
 For large graph, users can choose larger instances or more instances.

 Install dependencies